 The extent of his operation came with an added perk.
 In time, the reporters not only relied on him for the pay but as a trusted insider for other news stories and stock tips on companies.
 Of course, Plummer took full advantage of it.

 How many other pool operations were doing something similar during that time?
 Quite a few.
-It was entirely legal at the time and it worked…maybe too well.
+It was legal at the time and it worked…maybe too well.

 It’s not hard to imagine how a decade of “good news” stories and rising stock prices might contribute to the buying frenzy that blew the biggest market bubble in U.S. history.